ealmansi/bchwallet1a/README.md

 # Bitcoin Cash Wallet: Single Address

-Welcome to this tutorial on how to create a Bitcoin Cash wallet using JavaScript from scratch.
+Welcome to this tutorial on how to create a Bitcoin Cash wallet from scratch in JavaScript.

 ## Parts
 0. Introduction